reinert/requestor/README.md

 AnyType object = request.retrieve("key");
 ```

-The same store is shared by the request and response that it generates.
-Hence, we can also access the request scope store from the response, sharing data only in a single request-response lifecycle.
+The same underlying Store is shared by a Request and a Response.
+Hence, we can also access the Request scope Store from the Response, sharing data in a single Request-Response lifecycle.

 ```java
 session.req("/server")